 From a programmatic perspective, we can do more work with young people, on high school and college campuses, to teach what a healthy relationship is and what warning signs to look for.

 But when we take a step back, we need to recognize that all of this violence is rooted in power and control, and one person is actively using their power or access to power to control or hurt or manipulate another person.
-In society we are having frank conversations about violence against Black folks and I don’t think you can extricate intimate partner violence from police violence — because racial justice and liberation for all people is what intimate partner violence prevention is all about.
+In society we are having frank conversations about violence against Black folks and I don’t think you can extricate intimate partner violence from police violence — because justice and liberation for all people is what intimate partner violence prevention is all about.
 Thinking about these power imbalances is so important to support a survivor.
-We have to ask people directly – what will make you feel safest?
+We have to ask people directly: What will make you feel safest?
 If calling the cops isn’t the best answer, what is?
 Maybe you can really lean on your sister or your neighbor or a local store owner.

 Domestic violence prevention work is deepest when we center people who are closest to systems of harm.
 It’s deepest when we hold space for all of the types of healing.
 We’re often in relationships with people because we love them, even if they hurt us.
 Let love be a part of the conversation while acknowledging that abuse is unacceptable.